-Negative OLR anomalies (enhanced convection and precipitation) were evident over the central and east-central Pacific.
-Positive OLR anomalies (suppressed convection and precipitation) were observed over the Philippines and Malaysia.
+Negative OLR anomalies (enhanced convection and precipitation) were evident over the central Pacific.
+Positive OLR anomalies (suppressed convection and precipitation) were observed over the Philippines, Malaysia, and northern Australia.

-Low-level (850-hPa) westerly winds were near average across the Pacific.
+Low-level (850-hPa) winds were near average across the equatorial Pacific.

-Anomalous upper-level (200-hPa) easterlies were observed over the central equatorial Pacific.
+Anomalous upper-level (200-hPa) easterlies were observed over the western and central equatorial Pacific.
 Anomalous anti-cyclones straddled the equator.